Thomasacquah/discriminator-per-tenant/README.md

-# discriminator-per-tenant
+# database-per-tenant
-Grails app for multitenants using discriminator
+A Guide to using Database-Per-Tenant Multi Tenancy with GORM 6.1